J-S-Harris/J-S-Harris/README.md

 Hi 👋 I’m Jack.

-I am a software developer professionally, but I also love coding in my free time and learning new technologies!
+I am an experienced (Java) software developer.
+I also love coding in my free time and learning new technologies!

-Java, Spring, React/JS/HTML/CSS.

-En/Fr/Ger

 <!---
 J-S-Harris/J-S-Harris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.